Check Point ships a suite module.

 - Demo-led evaluation with no published workforce pricing

-- Enforcement-only governance with no structured employee upskilling
+- Governance without a structured employee upskilling program

 - Duplicate browser-DLP extensions on the same browser